sean-olson/ui-component-golden-section/README.md

 ### Generate a Grid

 Call `goldenSection.generate({targetNodeId: "host-node-id"})`to generate a grid within the HTML element with the id, host-node-id.
-You can additional options -- refer to the Options list.
+You can additional options -- refer to the Generate Options list for specific options.

 ### Generate Options